buhbuhtig/timerollstat/README.md

 ```bash
 pip install git+https://github.com/buhbuhtig/timerollstat.git
 ```

+## Alternatives

+While `timerollstat` is optimized for online, time-based window calculations, other excellent libraries exist for related tasks:

+*   **[River](https://riverml.xyz/)**: A comprehensive library for online machine learning in Python.
+It offers high-performance rolling window statistics based on *count*, but does not natively support time-based duration windows for these specific rolling statistics in the same way `timerollstat` does.
+*   **[Bottleneck](https://bottleneck.readthedocs.io/)**: Provides very fast C-optimized NumPy array functions for moving window calculations (e.g., `move_median`, `move_mean`).
+It is highly performant for *count-based* rolling windows but does not directly support time-based duration windows.

+`timerollstat` aims to fill the niche for high-speed, online, **time-duration based** rolling quantiles and medians.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request on the [GitHub repository](https://github.com/buhbuhtig/timerollstat).